Input Reduction Enhanced LLM-based Program Repair: Experiments Results

-\find{{\bf [RQ‑2]} \textbf{[Findings]:} (1) Supplying the full failing test often hurts repair accuracy; in multiple LLMs and difficulty levels, it performs worse than the no‑test Baseline.
-(2) The reduced test produced by \tool is consistently better than Origin Test across all LLMs and difficulty groups, and it also outperforms the Baseline in every overall comparison. \textbf{[Insights]:} Trimming a long test while preserving its failure signal boosts APR performance, suggesting that controlled input compression may benefit other long‑context tasks that must balance prompt length with information retention.}
+\find{{\bf [RQ-2]} \textbf{[Findings]:} (1) Supplying the full failing test often hurts repair accuracy; in multiple LLMs and difficulty levels, it performs worse than the no-test Baseline.
+(2) \tool is consistently better than Origin Test across all LLMs and difficulty groups, and it also outperforms the Baseline in every overall comparison.
+(3) When evaluating on \datasetpy, the improvement of \tool is significant, indicating its cross-language robustness. \textbf{[Insights]:} Trimming a long test while preserving its failure signal boosts APR performance, suggesting that controlled input compression may benefit other long-context tasks that must balance prompt length with information retention.}